lightbend/config/HOCON.md

 that resolves to an array" and "object" also means "substitution that resolves to an object."

-Within an field value or array element, if only non-newline whitespace separates the end of a first array or object or substitution from the start of a second array or object or substitution, the two values are concatenated.
+Within a field value or array element, if only non-newline whitespace separates the end of a first array or object or substitution from the start of a second array or object or substitution, the two values are concatenated.
 Newlines may occur